jose/apr_eval_framework/data/benchmarks-metadata/README.md

 `collect_metadata.sh` script collects metadata of all Bears, Bugs.jar, and Defects4J bugs.
 (Note: no metadata is available for IntroClassJava and QuixBugs).
-For each bug, the `get_metadata.sh` script generate the following metadata:
+For each bug, the `collect_metadata.sh` script generate the following metadata:

 * `trigger_tests.txt`: file that lists all test cases (one per row) that are expected to fail for the buggy version.
 Format: